-Date Enacted or Revised: June 6, 2005
+Date Enacted or Revised: June 6, 2005; Revised March 18, 2022

-- “Private entity” means any outside foundation, corporation, company, or partnership in which the employee, or a member of his or her immediate family, has an economic interest.
+- Private Entity: Any outside foundation, corporation, company, or partnership in which the employee, or a member of their immediate family, has an economic interest.

 Types of Contracts Permitted

 For a proposed contract between McNeese State University and an employee or between McNeese State University and the private entity to be permitted under this policy, the contract must relate to either: 1) the disposition of a patent, copyright, licensing right, or royalty which is attached to a discovery, technique, technology, or activity resulting from research done, in whole or in part, by the employee in the course of their employment at the University; 2) a business activity relating to or resulting from research conducted, in whole or in part, by a University employee in the course of their employment at the University; or 3) a business activity relating to or resulting from a coaching activity of a University employee conducted in the course of their employment at the University.
 All contracts between the University and an employee or private entity must be in accordance with the following minimum provisions:

 - All contracts and correspondence must be in writing;

 - The ownership interests in the private entity must be disclosed in full and in writing to the appropriate University office or designee of the University president;

 - All negotiations between an employee, or the private entity, and the University must be at “arm’s length.”
 Neither the employee nor their immediate family, when they are also employed by the University, may participate in negotiations or decision-making on behalf of the University.
 Contracts otherwise permitted will be disallowed when an employee or member of the employee’s immediate family has participated on behalf of the University in the negotiation of a contract.
 The University may, however, elect to consult the employee regarding technical or scientific aspects of the proposed contract;